 - Balance issues

 In a 2013 poll conducted by the AP and NORC Center for Public Affairs Research, 44 percent of older workers say their job required manual labor for a large portion of the time they work.

 Additionally, 36 percent said that their current age made it more difficult to perform physical work than when they were younger.

 While the number of workplace deaths among older workers is alarming, experts caution against providing additional protection specifically for employees age 55 or older, stating that it could lead to age discrimination within the workplace.

 However, the National Center for Productive Aging and Work is advocating to make the workplace safer for older workers, such as improving the quality of lighting to help workers with poor eyesight.

 Contact Our Las Vegas Workers’ Compensation Attorneys Now

 At Henness & Haight, our personal injury attorneys are ready to work for those who have lost a loved one in a work-related accident.

-We will provide you exceptional legal services on contingency fee basis.
+We will provide you with exceptional legal services on a contingency fee basis.
 Our attorneys will only require payment if we are able to recover compensation for your claim.